lisa398/DNCS-LAB2018/README.md

 ## How-to

-- Install Virtualbox and VagrantInstall Vagrant
+- Install Virtualbox and install Vagrant
 - Clone this repository

     ```bash